qwerty-arun/markdown_tutorial/README.md

 - [x] 8) Add a code block.
 Add syntax highlight.
 - [x] 9) Add a section in the commands about relative path and absolute path.
 - [ ] 10) Add html tags in markup language.
 Display two collapsable tables.
+- [ ] 11) Practice 10 new linux commands everyday for 60 days.